Referenced in this article

 The medical risks of abrupt discontinuation:

-- Seizures — grand mal seizures occur in approximately 20–30% of patients who abruptly discontinue therapeutic-dose benzodiazepines after 3+ months of daily use.
+- Seizures — grand mal seizures are reported in roughly 3% to 10% of patients who abruptly discontinue therapeutic-dose benzodiazepines after 3+ months of daily use.
 Status epilepticus — continuous seizure activity — is a medical emergency carrying significant mortality.

 - Delirium tremens-like syndrome — abrupt benzodiazepine discontinuation produces a clinical syndrome indistinguishable from alcohol withdrawal delirium, with autonomic instability, hyperthermia, and altered mental status.